Want to purchase a dirt bike but don’t know what you’re looking for?

 Let’s look at the industry’s best dirt bikes for beginners.

-The CRF250X allows you to enjoy a smooth and hassle-free ride.
-Unlike some bikes that have a kick start, this Honda bike comes with an electric start button on the handle.
+The CRF250RX allows you to enjoy a smooth and hassle-free ride.
+Unlike some bikes with a kickstart, this Honda bike has an electric start button on the handle.

 All you need to do is pull the clutch, turn on the start button on the handlebar, and you’ll be zooming off in no time.

-The CRF250X comes with an 18-inch rear wheel and a 21-inch front wheel.
-It’s wheelbase has high ground clearance, which means that you can conquer uneven terrains with ease.
+The CRF250RX has an 18-inch rear wheel and a 21-inch front wheel.
+Its wheelbase has high ground clearance, so it can easily conquer uneven terrain.

-Thanks to the strong frame and wheel package, you can enjoy high speed while maintaining your balance.
+Thanks to the strong frame and wheel package, you can enjoy high speed while maintaining balance.

-Equipped with a four-stroke engine, the CRF250X has a broader powerband and provides amateur riders more control.
-You get consistent power and a lot of torque with this 250cc engine.
+Equipped with a four-stroke engine, the CRF250RX has a broader powerband and provides amateur riders with more control.
+This 250cc engine delivers consistent power and a lot of torque.

-You will find that easier to maneuver the CRF250X as it only weighs around 254 lbs and has a lower center of gravity.
-The latter is also because the fuel tank and motor are located in the middle of the frame.
+The CRF250RX is more straightforward to maneuver because it weighs only 254 lbs and has a lower center of gravity.
+The latter is also because the fuel tank and motor are in the middle of the frame.

-The best part about getting the CRF250X is that Honda is a popular brand, which means you can customize your bike with aftermarket parts.
-You can start learning with the CRF250X, but as your skill level goes up, you can also add upgrades to your bike.
+The best part about getting the CRF250RX is that Honda is a popular brand, which means you can customize your bike with aftermarket parts.
+You can start learning with the CRF250RX, but as your skill level increases, you can also add upgrades to your bike.

 Pros